Managers

 HCR Rosters must:

-- produced on Hockey Canada's website by home association registrar
+- produced on Hockey Canada's website and added to the NEAHL website by home association registrar

 - MUST be current